TikaaVo/Ensemble-weights/docs/benchmark.md

 | DESlib DESP | 97.97% | 0.27% | −0.28% |
 | DESlib DESKNN | 97.81% | 0.33% | −0.44% |

-DESlib achieves a best mean score of 98.35%; despy achieves a best mean score of 98.38%.
+despy achieves a best mean score of 98.38%; DESlib achieves a best mean score of 98.35%.

 ### Yeast